adamsewell/tinyshield/README.md

 ## Performance and Downtime
 In our testing, we have noticed no performance issues while using the plugin.
 If for some reason our servers are unreachable, the plugin will fail open.
 This means that if our servers are down for any reason, your site will continue to work and utilize the local cached lists.

+## Caching Plugins
+Currently, caching plugins do not allow tinyShield to function correctly.
+Because the request hits the cache before tinyShield sees it, tinyShield does not register the request.

 ## Other web application firewalls
 While tinyShield does not cause any known conflicts with other WordPress security plugins, and can work well alongside them as an extra layer of protection.
 It takes a very targeted approach to just real time blocklists.
 There are however, some plugins that are known to cause tinyShield to not operate normally.
 They are listed below.